rithmschool/react_curriculum/Unit-01/01-intro.md

 </html>
 ```

 Now let's see what that looks like!
 We just made up our own component and we can start using it anywhere!
-But our components are pretty rigid, how can we add some flexibilty to them!
+But our components are pretty rigid, how can we add some flexibility to them!
 Let's introduce a concept called `props`.
 We can think of these as "properties" for our components.
 Let's see what they look like.

 ```html
 ```html